AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Key Takeaways

-• P0321 indicates the engine speed signal is present but unstable or out of range.
+• “Range/performance” indicates the signal is present but not plausible or not stable for operating conditions.

 FAQ